the-lucky-clover/calclik/README.md

 ### Free AI Processing

-CalClik uses local AI models for event detection - no API keys required:
+CALCLiK uses local AI models for event detection - no API keys required:

-1. Click the CalClik extension icon
+1. Click the CALCLiK extension icon
 2. The AI models will download automatically on first use
 3. All processing happens locally in your browser for maximum privacy